-Fredericton turned to HotSpot, which launched a digital transit pass for students at St. Thomas University and for UNB’s graduate students in September 2019.
-The rollout has been smooth.
+So, last year, it turned to HotSpot for a digital solution to their transit challenge.
+HotSpot devised a simple, user-friendly solution.
 Students simply create an account on the HotSpot website or in the app using their student ID number, which is validated against a list provided by the universities’ registrars.

-“Overall, it’s been going really well,” Meredith says.
-“We’ve had strong enrolment.
+“Overall, it’s been going really well,” says Meredith Gilbert, manager of transit and parking services for the City of Fredericton.
+“We’ve had strong enrollment.
 It’s giving us better insight into usage.
 And the new digital pass has a number of features that make it much easier for our operators to validate in real-time.”

-The digital student transit passes are just the latest service HotSpot has provided to the City of Fredericton, which was an early adopter of its parking solutions.
+The student transit passes are just one of many solutions that HotSpot has provided to the City of Fredericton, an early adopter of its digital parking app.